 We finally could discuss directly with the other company, see that they were not the ones putting pressure on us.
 So we could take a decision just ourselves, and we decided that in Africa it is way too difficult to enforce IP.
 Therefore having a patent is not the best way to protect our business in the market we are working.
 Now the patent came into the public space, we have some trade secret on the technology and nobody can put a patent on top of the one that is now public.

 Another big challenge was to position ourselves as a real company.

 As we want to have an impact, a lot of people were seeing us an NGO who wanted to change the world, to help people, but not as a company.
 At each competition we were losing, we took feedback and improved the presentation.

-At the beginning, we were talking a lot about the technology and the impact (what was important to us).
-Slowly we started talking more about the business model, about strategy, about value proposition, simplifying what we were showing of the product so that anybody could understand our presentation…
+In the beginning, we were talking a lot about the technology and the impact (what was important to us).
+Slowly we started talking more about the business model, about strategy, about value proposition, simplifying how we were showing the product so that anybody could understand our presentation…

 The next challenge was to raise money.